luminovang/luminova/README.md

 - **Translation:** Create translations for your application using our translation class.
 - **Encryption:** Support for different encryption handlers and methods.
 - **Services:** Define classes that can be shared and discovered anywhere in your codebase, with support for serialization and class object caching.

+---

+## Quick Tips

+**Q: My session works on the development server but not on the production server.**
+- **A:** In production, change the `$sessionDomain` in `/app/Controllers/Config/Session.php` to your actual production domain.
+You can use `'.' .
+APP_HOST` for this.
+Also, update the `Cookie.php` configuration accordingly.

+**Q: My CSS and images are broken on the production server.**
+- **A:** Ensure you set the `app.environment.mood` key to `production` in your environment file when in production.

+---

+## Something Missing?

+Your feedback is highly appreciated.
+Let us know what more to add to enhance your experience with Luminova.
+You can also recommend tutorials for our YouTube channel to help you understand and use Luminova better.

+Most important, don't forget to rate Luminova on GitHub.
+Your rating is like fuel to illuminate our motivation to add more features and make Luminova widely recognized and better.